reliablerascal/sounds-of-toxins/README.md

 * Reviewed these chords with classmates and teaching assistants in an attempt to establish something approaching objective ordinality of the chords.

 ## Data Quirks and Other E-Varmints Standing in My Righteous Path
-My attempt to establish an agreed-upon ordinality of chord moods might have seemed successful, but an exception to the pattern needs further exploration.
+My attempt to establish an <strong>agreed-upon ordinality of chord moods</strong> might have seemed successful, but an exception to the pattern needs further exploration.
 One listener, a formally trained musician who likes "shoegaze emo" music, rated a diminished chord as more agreeable than chords with less tension.

 ## What I Learned
 This project is a very basic prototype for a concept I may like to explore further.
 Technically, I learned the following: